jimpil/jsonl-clj/README.md

 A (embarrassingly) small library designed for streaming [JSON Lines](http://jsonlines.org/).

 ## Why
 `JSON Lines` is gaining popularity, in no small part, due to its delimited nature which makes parsing/emitting/streaming it trivial.
 The basic premise is that instead of parsing a giant nested `JSON` object containing N entries, we can parse those N entries directly (as `JSON Lines`), and potentially in parallel, as the input is now splittable (on newlines).
 Even the fastest `JSON` parsers out there (e.g. Jackson) have an upper limit simply because they are typically serial.
-In short, the possibility for parallelism in a straight-forward way is a win.
+In short, the possibility for parallelism in a straight-forward and composable way is a win.

 Clojure is no stranger to streaming.
 In fact, it provides great tools for streaming-like semantics, most notably laziness and transducers.
 The lazy approach is out-of-scope for this project as it can be implemented by anyone in 3 lines (and as we shall see is not very useful for big files).
 The transducer-based version includes a serial version and a parallel one (backed by Java Streams).